 Taumata Plantations Limited's forests were purchased from Carter Holt Harvey Forests in December 2006 and have been under the management of MFM (NZ) since that date.
 Taumata's forests are all located in the North Island, in the Northland, Auckland, Waikato, Bay of Plenty and Horizons regions.
 The forests are made up of freehold, leasehold and forestry rights.
 The largest forest under Taumata's ownership is Kinleith Forest in the Central North Island.
 OTPP New Zealand Forest Investments Limited (OTPP) bought their initial NZ forests in February 2004, which was made up of leases and forestry rights with no freehold land.
 In 2023 OTPP purchased additional freehold forests in the Central North Island from GTI8, which included the land under a number of forests that were already owned by OTPP through forestry rights.
-MFM (NZ) has been the investment manager for OTPP since 2006, but took over forest management in 2018.
+These forests are owned by the company Waonui Forest Investments Ltd, fully owned by OTPP.
 OTPP's forests are located in the Waikato, Bay of Plenty and Hawkes Bay region.